-The Agency will make a forward commitment of 20265 tax credits for no more than two applications, and no more than one application per housing authority, provided such applications meet all Plan requirements and are not awarded through the regular competition.
+The Agency will make a forward commitment of 2026 tax credits for no more than two applications, and no more than one application per housing authority, provided such applications meet all Plan requirements and are not awarded through the regular competition.
 To be eligible under this set-aside the Agency must have approved the application for submission under this set-aside prior to the preliminary application submission deadline.
 Any Public Housing Authority involved in more than one application containing CNI funds will be required to indicate their priority project.
-This set aside will remain in each QAP through 2025.